Military history of Italy during World War II: Mediterranean

 The Italian navy found other ways to attack the British.
-The most successful involved the use of frogmen and manned torpedoes to attack ships in harbour.
-The 10th Light Flotilla, also known as Decima Flottiglia MAS or Xª MAS, which carried out these attacks, sank or damaged 28 ships from September 1940 to the end of 1942.
-These included the battleships and HMS Valiant (damaged in the harbour of Alexandria on 18 December 1941), and 111527 LT of merchant shipping.
-The Xª MAS used a particular kind of torpedo, the SLC (Siluro a Lenta Corsa), whose crew was composed of two frogmen, and motorboats packed with explosives, called MTM (Motoscafo da Turismo Modificato).
+An innovative and successful campaign involved the use of frogmen, manned torpedoes and motor boats packed with explosives to attack ships in harbour.
+Decima Flottiglia MAS sank or damaged 28 ships from September 1940 to the end of 1942.
+These included the battleships HMS Queen Elizabeth and HMS Valiant, which were badly damaged during the Raid on Alexandria harbour on 18 December 1941.